 Want to improve your existing reputation management strategy?

 How to Effectively Manage Your Reputation as a Physical Therapist

 Your business reputation can be hard to build but may easily crumble if not handled properly.
 To effectively manage your physical therapist reputation, we’ve created a list of the ways how to do reputation management for physical therapists:

 The first step in managing your reputation is by establishing your physical therapy brand online.

 You can start by listing your physical therapy clinic on Google My Business, claiming your business on Yelp, or by creating social media pages.
+Read our guide on social media calendars for PTs to plan out your content schedule.
 It is important that your clinic can be easily discovered because that’s where you’ll keep in touch with your patients.

 2. Monitor your audience

 Now that you’ve already established your online presence, it’s time to monitor the platforms that your physical therapy brand uses.

 But, you must first identify where your audience is coming from.
 Is it mostly on social media sites like Facebook, Instagram, Twitter, LinkedIn, review sites such as Yelp, Google My Business, or both?